Remote Cache

 }

-Once the security group has been updated, download the self-signed certificate tied to the load balancer for the CI runner cache and attach it to Bazel calls.
+Once the security group is updated, download the self-signed certificate tied to the load balancer for the CI runner cache and attach it to Bazel calls.
 First, retrieve the cache endpoint and its certificate, either from AWS SSM, or from two outputs from the Aspect Workflows module:

-When using BuildBarn's bb-clientd, add to the configuration file as follows:
+When using BuildBarn's bb-clientd, add the following to the configuration file:

 grpc: {